flamego/flamego.dev/docs/middleware/cache.md

 gob.Register(time.Duration(0))
 ```

-You only need to regsiter once for the entire lifecyle of your application.
+You only need to register once for the entire lifecycle of your application.